glegoux/jekyll-tech-blog/src/_posts/2020-11-28-unix-timestamp.md

 # What is the Y2K38 problem?

-2038 is a particular year where a informatics bug could occur, sometimes referred to as the **Y2K38 problem**.
+2038 is a particular year when a informatics bug could occur, sometimes referred to as the **Y2K38 problem**.
-Because an **arithmetic overflow** on the Unix timestamp risks to appear, what it means, there are insufficient bits in a binary number representation to portray the result of an arithmetic operation.
+Because an **arithmetic overflow** on the Unix timestamp risks appearing, what it means, there are insufficient bits in a binary number representation to portray the result of an arithmetic operation.
 For example, an arithmetic operation is not closed with respect to addition, subtraction, multiplication, or division.